Dating & Mating Today

 Likewise, if you’re a man and the women you’re dating are either blowing you off, maybe it’s you and not them?
 Maybe you need to work a little more on you.
 Or if the women you’re dating are treating you as a subsidy for their food and entertainment budget, maybe you’d do well to take the advice I gave women, above.
 If you’re coming across as so creepy or weird that women won’t give you the time of day, maybe work on that.
 If you’re being treated like a human ATM, what message are you sending?
 Please tell me you aren’t one of those $35K millionaires who leases a BMW, contorting yourself trying to impress her with what you have, rather than who you are.

-Instead of generalizing from your own experiences and assuming the whole dating pool is toxic, maybe consider we should consider our standards and reflect on whether they really reflect us, or whether we’ve unconsciously bought into a “norm” that are out of sync with our values.
-And if after reflection, you find you’ve validated your tastes, then maybe you need to consider fishing somewhere else using a different bait.
+Instead of generalizing from our own experiences and assuming the whole dating pool is toxic, maybe consider we should reflect our standards and what they say about us…and whether we’ve unconsciously bought into “norms” that are out of sync with our values.
+And if after reflection, you find you’ve validated your tastes but are still not achieving the desired results, maybe it’s time to consider fishing somewhere else, or using a different bait.

 We could debate whether vituperating against half the entire Earth’s population is either fair or intellectually balanced and probably wind up having to agree to disagree.
 But far more problematic, in my opinion, is how the exercise of dwelling on the negative effects on our own spirits.
 There’s nothing wrong with “taking a break” from dating if you need to.